Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Introduction

 \subsection{Novelty of the Proposed Approach}

-\textbf{(1) Integration of multimodal data for image prediction.} The proposed framework seamlessly integrates spatial and network images across multiple scales, leveraging their structural relationships through a flexible, multiscale modeling approach to enable predictive inference for an outcome image.
-Image-on-image regression involving both spatial and network inputs remains largely underexplored, making this one of the first principled methods to address the problem. \textbf{(2) Explainable inference.} Our approach supports both point estimation and uncertainty quantification for the effects of spatial predictors and network nodes, as well as for the predicted outcome image.
-This enables interpretable inference and positions our method as one of the \emph{first deep learning-based} frameworks to offer explainability in image-on-image regression. \textbf{(3) Computational efficiency.} The model is highly scalable, with computation growing linearly in both the sample size and the number of ROIs, opening the possibility for its furture applications in much larger neuroimaging studies. \textbf{(4) State-of-the-art performance.} Empirical results demonstrate that XAI achieves competitive point estimates and predictions while substantially outperforming existing methods in uncertainty quantification.
+\textbf{(1) Integration of multimodal data for image prediction.} The proposed framework seamlessly integrates spatial and network images across multiple scales, leveraging their structural relationships through a flexible, nonlinear, multiscale modeling approach to enable predictive inference for an outcome image.
+Image-on-image regression exploiting the structures of both spatial and network inputs and their nonlinear effects jointly on spatial outputs remains largely underexplored, making this one of the first principled methods to address the problem. \textbf{(2) Explainable inference.} Our approach leverages the connection between deep Gaussian processes and dropout-based deep neural networks (DNNs) to generate approximate posterior samples of DNN parameters.
+This approach leads to both point estimation and uncertainty quantification for the effects of spatial predictors and network nodes, as well as for the predicted outcome image.
+This enables interpretable inference and positions our method as one of the \emph{first deep learning-based} frameworks to offer explainability in image-on-image regression. \textbf{(3) Computational efficiency.} The model is highly scalable, with computation growing linearly in both the sample size and the number of ROIs, enabling its future use in larger neuroimaging studies. \textbf{(4) State-of-the-art performance.} Empirical results demonstrate that our approach achieves competitive point estimates and predictions while substantially outperforming existing methods in uncertainty quantification.